HaitiOfficial Name: Republic of Haiti

 Local Laws & Special Circumstances

-Daily weather information in Haiti is available from national and international media.
-The Haitian meteorological service provides hurricane warnings via national radio.
-Local media broadcast most information only in Creole and/or French.
-Warnings are also available on the internet from many sources, one of which is the National Oceanic and Atmospheric Administration (NOAA).
-General information about natural disaster preparedness is available from the U.S. Federal Emergency Management Agency (FEMA).
+The Haitian meteorological service provides hurricane warnings via radio and the Haiti Meteo website.
+Local media broadcast in Creole or French; information is available from online sources including the National Oceanic and Atmospheric Administration.
+Information about natural disaster preparedness is available from the U.S. Federal Emergency Management Agency.

-LGBT RIGHTS: While there are no laws in Haiti restricting the rights of LGBT individuals or advocacy groups, anti-LGBT sentiment exists.
-Persons openly identified as LGBT may be targeted for harassment, discrimination, or physical attacks.
-LGBT travelers should review the LGBT Travel Information page.
+LGBTI Travelers: While there are no laws in Haiti restricting the rights of LGBTI individuals or advocacy groups, anti-LGBTI sentiment exists.
+Persons identified as LGBTI may be targeted for harassment, discrimination, or physical attacks.

 Travel & Transportation

-The main roads have been cleared of rubble following the January 2010 earthquake, although some rubble might remain in certain areas and affect traffic.
 A few roads remain impassable due to damage from the earthquake.
 People regularly walk on the side of the road and street-side vendors ply their wares on the existing sidewalks.
-Small animals (pigs, dogs, goats) are often encountered in the city and larger ones (cows and donkeys) will unexpectedly cross country roads.
+Small and large animal are often encountered in the city and suddenly can cross the road..
 Cars are supposed to be driven on the right side of the road in Haiti, but few roads have lane indicators and drivers use whichever side of the road is open to them.
-Traffic is extremely congested in urban areas and hours-long traffic jams routinely develop throughout the country.
+Traffic is extremely chaotic and congested in urban areas.